bytecodealliance/cargo-component/docs/design/registries.md

   In the future, it may be possible to specify a path to a directory containing a `Cargo.toml` that itself defines a component and treat it as a component package dependency.

-  The names of dependencies correspond to "packages" in a `wit` document and may also influence the names of imports in the component being authored ([see dependency behavior](#dependency-behavior)).

 * `[package.metadata.component.registries]`

   This table is entirely optional and is a map of friendly names to registry